Caring For Your Furniture

 Tackling stubborn stains

-Over time and with extended use, the original coating may need to be refreshed and renewed.
-All Soul & Tables products enjoy on-site complimentary lifetime maintenance, so you can always schedule a session with us to refresh your furniture.
+Over time and with intensive use, the original coating may need to be refreshed and renewed.

-Over time and with extended use, the original coating may need to be refreshed and renewed.
-All Soul & Tables products enjoy on-site complimentary lifetime maintenance, so you can always schedule a session with us to refresh your furniture.
+Need some assistance?
+All wooden Soul & Tables products enjoy on-site complimentary lifetime maintenance, so you can always schedule a session with us to refresh your furniture.

 SOFT FURNISHINGS